kunkun9811/smart-todo/README.md

 ## Checkpoint

 - About to refactor everything with the new structure of our TODO data.
 [TodoPage/index.ts] is not done yet.
 Add input fields, make custom hooks for automatically detect the next "id", "boardOrder", and "tableOrder".

-- Need to fix React-Table [TableView/index.ts] file.
-The 'column' for react-table seems to not be working with the new data structure for todo.